Updated Jul 07 2020

 This is currently used as the plenary room of the City Hall.
 The origin of the construction of this room is quite interesting, because it was designed so that Queen Maria Cristina could have a space where she could drink tea with her friends, and so she went there from the hotel on La Rambla where she used to stay.
 The roof painting is a highlight – it’s completely original and represents Virtue, Industry and Energy.
 Other original elements include the candelabras, brought from Versailles by the Queen herself, and the fireplaces.
 The arch and the sculptures of Santa Eulàlia and Sant Jordi at the two sides were added later, as well as the wooden chairs that the City Hall’s councillors use during the plenary sessions.

 El Saló de Cent (The Room of One Hundred)

 Originally known as the Saló del Trentenari, the Saló de Cent was used for the meetings of the so-called Consell de Cent.
 Nowadays its use is reserved for the celebration of weddings and other special occasions.
 The original room dates back to 1639 and was the work of Pere Llobet, but few elements from this remain, as it has undergone many reforms over its 7-year history.
-Most of the room’s current elements were brought in by Lluís Domènech i Muntaner, who was enlisted to re-design and enlarge the room with the help of Josep Puig i Cadafalch, who was responsible for the large lights that hang from the ceiling.
-As an interesting aside, we should point out that Antoni Gaudí also entered the competition to carry out this work but his design wasn’t chosen.A CURIOSITY
+Most of the room’s current elements were brought in by Lluís Domènech i Montaner, who was enlisted to re-design and enlarge the room with the help of Josep Puig i Cadafalch, who was responsible for the large lights that hang from the ceiling.
+As an interesting aside, we should point out that Antoni Gaudí also entered the competition to carry out this work but his design wasn’t chosen.A curiosity

 The side door, dating back to the 17th century, was originally the main entrance to the room.
 When it was decided, centuries later, to turn it into a side door it was also turned round, so that the part that you now see inside the room used to be outside.